 (3) informing intervention and prevention programming

 Dr. Neilson’s program of research uses different methodologies, including laboratory, survey, and longitudinal, to study different forms of GBV toward various targets and in different contexts, such as acute alcohol intoxication, sexualized-drinking contexts.
+Dr. Neilson will be accepting a doctoral student to begin their training in August 2023.

 Gender-based violence (GBV) refers to any act that is perpetrated against another person’s will and is based on gender norms and unequal power relationships.
 Unequal power relationships refer to interpersonal and societal dynamics that maintain systemic gender inequality.
 These relationships disempower women, girls, and individuals whose gender identity and/or expression do not conform to prescribed gender roles and expectations.